 This is basically Psycho’s Day Out, devoid of rhyme or reason.
-Sound design plays this spoon-slappin’ hillbilly rock over most of Howard’s dialogue, making his crazed rantings largely inaudible except for a loud and clear “Rape time!” jig.
+Sound design plays spoon-slappin’ hillbilly rock over most of Howard’s dialogue, making his crazed rantings largely inaudible except for a loud and clear “Rape time!” jig.
 You know, something like “Rape-time!
-Rape-time!,” as his mumbling sidekick kicks her legs in-time.
+Rape-time!,” as his mumbling accomplice kicks her legs in-rhythm.
 While he’s wearing a dress and uses blood as hair dye I believe?
 I digress.
-The point being, there’s never a reason besides living in the now for Howard’s immediate descent into shock-value horribleness, which makes it just that – horrible shocks that leave a gutless sensation.
+The point being, there’s never a reason besides living in the now for Howard’s descent into shock-value horribleness, which makes it just that – horrible shocks that leave a gutless sensation.
 Intentional or not.
-Howard’s cycle is a repetitive circle of torture, crazy-eyed laughter, a quick clean-down shower, and then sluggish down-time where he cooks or sips alcohol.
+Mason’s villain tortures, shoots crazy-eyed laughter, hits a quick clean-down shower and then enjoys sluggish down-time where he cooks or sips alcohol.
 Rinse and repeat, except you’ll never feel clean.

 Don’t underestimate Howard and Mason’s commitment to exploitation cinema.
 Pig may start civilly with female mutilation and cannibalistic meal-prep, but then Howard REALLY starts to let himself go.
 Slurping blood from a slit neck, golden showers, sexual abuse, necrophilia tendencies, human debasing, cock-mashing against a victim’s face – why.
 WHY.
 There’s no theme or message.
 Just experimentation without artistic intent, almost like we’re watching a snuff film for the goddamn hell of it.
 Maybe you can make a case for the far-right background radio that spouts misogynistic rhetoric, as men discuss trophy wives and always having the upper hand over women – but even this obvious attempt at political skewering falls miles short.